UKCloud/documentation/articles/azure/azs-how-configure-powershell-operators.md

 Now that we've got everything set-up, let's use PowerShell to create resources within Azure Stack Hub.
 For example, you can create a resource group for an application and add a virtual machine.
 Use the following command to create a resource group named "MyResourceGroup":

 <pre><code class="language-PowerShell"># Get location of Azure Stack Hub
-$Location = (Get-AzureRmLocation).Location
+$Location = (Get-AzLocation).Location

-New-AzureRmResourceGroup -Name "MyResourceGroup" -Location $Location
+New-AzResourceGroup -Name "MyResourceGroup" -Location $Location
 </code></pre>

 ## Feedback